rgorowsky/SomeCypress-Demos/README.md

 # Instructions for running files from command line
-1. go to codespaces to ensure I don't have any build artifacts running that can get in the way of setup *1.* https://github.com/codespaces
+1. go to codespaces for whatever is the target service to ensure I don't have any build artifacts running that can get in the way of setup
+	*1.* https://github.com/codespaces
 2. Open codespace (in vscode desktop ; has best results)
 3. split terminal when it finishes building (into 3 terminals ; 1 for yarn start:ci ; 1 for cypress open ; 1 for coding/git pushing